Sakuraco Logo

 The Symbolism and Spiritual Meaning of Japanese Maple Trees

-There are many symbols of Japanese red maple trees, such as abundant blessings, peace, beauty, patience, survival, the arrival of autumn, and so on.
-It is common to see Japanese people plant maple trees in their houses to bring luck and add good value to their houses by believing in red maple trees’ spiritual meaning.
+Japanese red maple trees symbolize many things, such as abundant blessings, peace, beauty, patience, survival, the arrival of autumn, and so on.
+It is common to see Japanese people plant maple trees in their houses to bring luck and add good value to their houses, believing in the spiritual meaning of red maple trees.

 Abundant Blessing